No Operator's License

 Your first response may be to pay off your old tickets; however, they must be paid off in a certain order if you want to avoid additional lengthy suspensions.
 We can maximize your success rate by ensuring that you use the legal system to your greatest advantage.
 Please, contact our office today so we can begin working to restore your driving privileges as efficiently as possible.

 Dedicated Legal Counsel

-Serving clients throughout The Triangle of Raleigh, Durham and Chapel Hill, we fight aggressively to help those in need.
+Serving clients throughout The Triangle of Raleigh, Durham, Cary, Chapel Hill, and Fayetteville, we fight aggressively to help those in need.
 We offer a free consultation and affordable rates to help you pursue the just outcome you deserve.